The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Symptoms may be intermittent and can vary greatly from minor abnormalities to life-threatening issues:1, 2

 - Twitching (especially of the facial muscles)

 Immediate attention is necessary to save your puppy’s life and prevent permanent brain damage.
-Rub a sugar syrup (nothing containing xylitol), like honey or similar, on the gums of your Yorkie’s mouth.
+Rub a sugar syrup like honey or similar (nothing containing artificial sweeteners, such as xylitol), on the gums of your Yorkie’s mouth.
 Your Yorkie should respond quickly to the sugar.
 Once stabilized, take your Yorkie to a vet.
 They will most likely perform a few tests including a glucose level test.

 Talk to your vet about possible causes to determine the best treatment for your pup.
 Most likely treatment will involve switching to a protein-rich puppy food and feeding three times a day rather than twice.